mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 Before starting, you will need the following:

 * A MATLAB&reg; Parallel Server&trade; license.
-For more information on how to configure your license for cloud use, see [Configure MATLAB Parallel Server Licensing for Cloud Platforms](https://mathworks.com/help/matlab-parallel-server/configure-matlab-parallel-server-licensing-for-cloud-platforms.html).
+For more information on how to configure your license for cloud use, see [Configure MATLAB Parallel Server Licensing for Cloud Platforms](https://www.mathworks.com/help/matlab-parallel-server/configure-matlab-parallel-server-licensing-for-cloud-platforms.html).
 You can use either of:
     * A MATLAB Parallel Server license configured to use online licensing for MATLAB.
     * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for your cluster.
-MathWorks&reg; provides a reference architecture to deploy a suitable [Network License Manager for MATLAB on Azure](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-azure) or you can use an existing license manager.
+MathWorks&reg; provides a reference architecture to deploy a suitable [Network License Manager for MATLAB on Amazon Web Services](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws) or you can use an existing license manager.
 * MATLAB&reg; and Parallel Computing Toolbox&trade; on your desktop.
-* An Amazon Web Services&trade; (AWS) account with required permissions.
+* An Amazon Web Services&reg; (AWS) account with required permissions.
 For more information about the services used see [Learn About Cluster Architecture](#learn-about-cluster-architecture).
 * A Key Pair for your AWS account in your chosen region.
 Create an SSH key pair if you do not already have one.
 For instructions [see the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 # Costs